raunakr11/SudukoCV/README.md

 # SudukoCV

 A program that detects the suduko puzzle board and indentifies the numbers.
 It then solves the puzzle and diplays it.
 Tensorflow and OpenCV were used.
-Strealit was used to deploy.
+Streamlit was used to deploy.

 Using Strealit
 ![Screenshot from 2023-09-30 16-20-41](https://github.com/raunakr11/SudukoCV/assets/78155138/264c8a8d-1359-46d8-96c3-ede64791921b)